xulek/muonline/README.md

 ### Important Legal Notes

-- **MuOnline** is a registered trademark of **Webzen Inc.**
-- This project does **NOT** include any copyrighted game assets, data files, or executables
-- Users must obtain legitimate copies of MuOnline game data from official sources
 - This is a **non-commercial** educational project demonstrating game client architecture
 - The code in this repository is provided as-is for learning purposes
 - Authors are not responsible for misuse of this software